SMB Security

 The provider should never have access to your unencrypted passwords.
 All encryption and decryption should occur locally on user devices.

-• Can the provider access my passwords even if compelled by law enforcement?
+Is data encrypted before leaving the user's device?
+Can the provider access my passwords even if compelled by law enforcement?

 Master Password Policy

-• Can you enforce minimum password complexity?
+Can you enforce minimum password complexity?
+Is there support for passphrases that are longer but memorable?

-• What happens if someone forgets their master password?
+What happens if someone forgets their master password?

 Multi-Factor Authentication

-• Can you enforce MFA on sensitive password access?
+Can you require MFA for all users?
+Can you enforce MFA on sensitive password access?

-2. Sharing and Access Control
+Sharing and Access Control

 Team Management

-• How easily can you create teams or groups?
+How easily can you create teams or groups?
+Can you nest groups for complex organizational structures?

 Credential Sharing

-• Can you set expiration dates on shared access?
+Can you share passwords without revealing them?
+Can you set expiration dates on shared access?

-• Is there a secure way to share one-time codes or temporary passwords?
+Can you require approval for accessing certain credentials?
+Is there a secure way to share one-time codes or temporary passwords?

 Access Revocation

-• How quickly can you remove a user's access?
+How quickly can you remove a user's access?
+Does removal also revoke access to shared credentials?

-• Can you transfer ownership of credentials when employees leave?
+Can you transfer ownership of credentials when employees leave?

-3. Administrative Controls
+Administrative Controls

 User Management

-• Can you import users from Active Directory or other identity systems?
+How do you onboard new employees?
+Can you import users from Active Directory or other identity systems?

-• What reporting is available on user adoption?
+What reporting is available on user adoption?

 Policy Enforcement

-• Can you enforce regular master password changes?
+Can you require password complexity rules?
+Can you enforce regular master password changes?

-• Can you require that all company passwords be stored in the manager?
+Can you prevent password sharing outside the tool?
+Can you require that all company passwords be stored in the manager?

 Audit and Compliance

-• How long are logs retained?
+What events are logged, including access, sharing, and modifications?
+How long are logs retained?

-• Can you export audit logs for compliance reporting?
+Can you export audit logs for compliance reporting?
+Are there built-in compliance reports for SOC 2, ISO 27001, and other frameworks?

-4. Usability and Adoption
+Usability and Adoption

 Browser Integration

-• Does it auto-fill credentials reliably?
+Which browsers are supported?
+Does it auto-fill credentials reliably?

-• How does it handle sites with unusual login flows?
+Can it capture new passwords automatically?
+How does it handle sites with unusual login flows?

 Mobile Support

-• Are there native apps for iOS and Android?
+Are there native apps for iOS and Android?
+Does mobile support include biometric authentication?

-• Can employees access credentials on personal devices safely?
+Can employees access credentials on personal devices safely?

 Password Generation

-• Can it generate passwords meeting specific complexity requirements?
+Can it generate passwords meeting specific complexity requirements?
+Can users customize password generation rules?

-• Does it suggest strong passwords when creating new accounts?
+Does it suggest strong passwords when creating new accounts?

 User Experience

 The best security tool is worthless if employees won't use it.
-Evaluate:
+How many clicks to access a password?

-• Is the interface intuitive for non-technical users?
+Is the interface intuitive for non-technical users?
+What training resources are available?

-• What level of support is included?
+What level of support is included?

-5. Emergency Access and Recovery
+Emergency Access and Recovery

 Administrative Recovery

-• What's the procedure if an admin forgets their master password?
+Can administrators reset user access without seeing passwords?
+What's the procedure if an admin forgets their master password?

-• Are there "break glass" procedures for critical account access?
+Are there break glass procedures for critical account access?

 Succession Planning

-• Can you designate emergency contacts who gain access after a waiting period?
+Can you designate emergency contacts who gain access after a waiting period?
+What happens to credentials if a key employee is incapacitated?

-6. Integration and Compatibility
+Integration and Compatibility

 Identity Provider Integration

-• Can you use existing authentication instead of separate master passwords?
+Does it integrate with your SSO provider such as Azure AD, Okta, or Google?
+Can you use existing authentication instead of separate master passwords?

-• Does it support SCIM for automated user provisioning?
+Does it support SCIM for automated user provisioning?

 Other Integrations

-• Can it sync with development tools for API keys and secrets?
+Does it integrate with your ticketing or documentation systems?
+Can it sync with development tools for API keys and secrets?

-• Are there APIs for custom integrations?
+Are there APIs for custom integrations?

 Platform Support

-• Browser extensions for all common browsers
+Browser extensions for all common browsers.
+Command-line tools for developers.

 Leading Business Password Managers